fxp-jim/HorizonDocs/Horizon User Guide/05 Sales Order/SALES ORDERS.md

 - Locate the respective fields labeled **click here to add sales channel**, **click here to add customer tier**, and **click here to add payment terms** within the sales order.

+💡 **Tip:** To modify the sales channel, customer tier, and payment terms, click the delete (x) symbol next to the item you want to change.
+Confirm the deletion by clicking **Yes** in the dialogue box that appears.
 ### **Generate Demand and Invoice**
 ___
 13. **Generating Demand:**